-- An All-encompassing Rendezvous Around
+- An All-encompassing Rendezvous Around Tea Culture

-- Brewing Tasteful Lifestyle with History,
+- Brewing Tasteful Lifestyle with History, Aesthetics and Design

 'In Harmony: The Way of Tea', where visitors soak up the cosy, fascinating world of tea from the perspectives of history, culture and nature, giving substance to the joy of tea tasting with a nod to the relationship between man and tea through the lens of thoughtful design.